Richard B. Fisher

 Richard B. Fisher (1936 – December 16, 2004) was president and chairman of the securities firm Morgan Stanley.

 Early life and education

 Fisher was born in Philadelphia.
-In 1944 at age 8, Fisher contracted a severe case of polio.
+In 1944, at age 8, Fisher contracted a severe case of polio.
 Doctors told his parents that Fisher should be put in a trade school where he could learn to do things with his hands.
-One doctor saw Fisher's potential, and even though his parents had little money, he was able to attend the William Penn Charter School on a full scholarship.
+One doctor saw Fisher's potential, and although his parents had little money, he was able to attend the William Penn Charter School on a full scholarship.

 Career

-Fisher became the Chairman Emeritus of Morgan Stanley Dean Witter & Co. in 2000.
+Fisher became the chairman emeritus of Morgan Stanley Dean Witter & Co. in 2000.

 Personal life

 Fisher was a noted art collector, with paintings by Willem de Kooning, Robert Motherwell, Franz Kline, as well as younger artists such as Robert Baribeau, in his collection of abstract expressionists.